polterguy/phosphorusfive/core/p5.exp/README.md

 * `^` - XOR

 Combining these in your expressions, allows you to for instance return the "union" of two expressions.
-Imagine wanting to retrieve all nodes have the value of either "jane" or "john" from the Hyperlisp below.
+Imagine wanting to retrieve all nodes have the value of either "jane" or "john" from the Hyperlambda below.

 ```
 _data